Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Conclusion

 \section{Conclusion}

-We considered a RIS-aided wireless network where one RIS is chosen from multiple PPP-distributed RISs to establish a communication link between the TX and RX.
-We considered power-law and exponential-law path-loss models to accommodate for outdoor and indoor communications, respectively.
-For each path-loss model, we proposed an optimum location-based RIS selection policy which aims to maximize the network SNR and derived the distance distribution of the optimum RIS node.
-Based on these distributions, we evaluated the outage probability and the average rate of the optimum RIS selection policies to assess the network performance for the power-law and exp-law path-loss models.
-We also proposed limited-feedback RIS selection policies to ease the feedback overhead for practical implementations of RIS-aided wireless networks.
-We derived the outage probabilities and average rates achieved by limited-feedback RIS selection policies for both path-loss models by deriving the distribution of the number of RISs feeding back.
-The numerical results showed the performance advantage of the proposed optimum and limited feedback RIS selection policies, demonstrated that the conventional optimum relay selection policy is not suitable for RIS-aided wireless networks, and reveal the performance gap for sub-optimum policies for power-law and exp-law path-loss models.
-Furthermore, the impact of system parameters, e.g., the number of reflecting elements and RIS node density, on the network performance is quantified thoroughly by means of a comprehensive numerical analysis.
+In this paper, we have considered an RIS-aided wireless network where a single RIS is chosen from multiple PPP-distributed RISs to establish a communication link between the TX and RX.
+We have analyzed product-scaling and sum-scaling path-loss models in detail, which covers the important cases of RIS-aided end-to-end path-loss models.
+For each path-loss law, we have proposed an optimum location-based RIS selection policy which aims to maximize the network $\snr$ and derived the distance distribution of the optimum RIS node location.
+Based on these distributions, we have evaluated the outage probability and the average rate of the optimum RIS selection policies to assess the network performance for the product-scaling and sum-scaling path-loss models.
+To make the network operation distributed, we have further assumed the extra feedback capability at RISs and proposed limited-feedback RIS selection policies.
+We have derived the outage probabilities and average rates achieved by limited-feedback RIS selection policies for both path-loss models by deriving the distribution of the number of RISs feeding back.
+Our numerical results show the performance advantage of the proposed optimum and limited feedback RIS selection policies and reveal the performance gap for sub-optimum policies for product-scaling and sum-scaling path-loss models.
+Furthermore, the impact of system parameters, e.g., the number of reflecting elements and RIS node density, on the network performance have been quantified thoroughly by means of a comprehensive numerical analysis utilizing the derived analytical results.

+\Fr{Interesting future work includes considering the mixture product and sum scaling path-loss models for all RISs in a PPP and analyzing the performance metrics of the optimum selection policies under the mixture path-loss models.
+This work is an open problem since there are no completely consistent conditions to determine the regime where the product-scaling law holds and the regime where the sum-scaling law holds.
+Existing work, e.g., \cite{9206044,9433568}, derive the path-loss under different setups and assumptions.
+Moreover, some conditions for determining these regimes and path-loss functions in \cite{9206044,9433568} do not have straightforward relationships with the TX-RIS and RIS-RX distances.
+This consequently makes it very challenging to analytically derive the performance metrics of optimum RIS selection policies where potential RISs have mixture path-loss models using the available path-loss models in the current literature.
+This problem may become tractable when easy-to-use conditions and path-loss expressions for the product-scaling and sum-scaling laws are available. }

 \begin{appendices}